CTSI Innovation - Overview

 - Chancellor Patrick D. Gallagher, 2014

 The Pitt Innovation Challenge (PInCh) is a problem-focused approach to biomedical research that we developed in consultation with executives from XPrize.
 PInCh 1) uses a contest mechanism to incentivize multidisciplinary teams to solve clinically relevant problems, 2) selects high-value proposals through a novel proposal solicitation, submission, and review mechanism, and 3) supports projects with funding, project management, resources, and networking to investors and industry.
-In the first two PInCh contests, 152 teams comprising more than 500 members (72% of teams included new collaborators) submitted two-minute videos describing a well-articulated clinical problem, solution approach, and team composition.
-Proposals included technologies, community programs, and mobile applications (72% of teams reported proposal of a new method).
-Through a multi-step review process that initially included online crowdsourcing (>10,000 unique votes) and a semi-final review consistent with NIH guidelines, finalists were invited to pitch their ideas at a public forum.
-Judges selected winning teams that received CTSI funding and business support.
+Through a multi-step review process, finalists are invited to pitch their ideas at a public forum.
+Judges select winning teams that receive CTSI funding and business support.
 PInCh has successfully stimulated new collaborations, catalyzed new directions of research, and engaged community, foundation, and industry partners with Pitt innovators.